Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 12. Superlist

 Superlist is a task and project management app that changes the way teams work and collaborate.
-They won Awwwards’ ‘Site of the Month’ in April 2021.
+In April 2021, it won the Awwwards ‘Site of the Month award.

 To help with navigation, Superlist includes a small button with an arrow icon to indicate that there’s more to see on the page.
-Once you scroll, unique animations, bright colors, and changing shapes engage users as they get to know the product.
-Superlist also includes playful, dynamic icons that communicate their brand identity—their loading icon is a thunderbolt filling up with a charge.
+Once you scroll, unique animations, bright color palettes, and changing shapes engage users as they get to know the product.
+Superlist also includes playful, dynamic icons that communicate its brand identity—the site’s loading icon is a thunderbolt filling up with a charge.

 Superlist’s design is a good option for SaaS companies looking for a contemporary design that guides users through interactive elements.
-Focus on creating a seamless scrolling experience, and add dynamic, interactive elements with clear labels and icons.
+Focus on creating a seamless scrolling experience, and add dynamic elements with clear labels and icons.

-Here are some other places you can look to get inspired with web designs that will create an engaging experience for your users:
+Here are some other places you can look to get inspired with web design ideas to help you create an engaging experience for your users:

-1. Behance: search for web design examples or check out their interaction design category
+1. Behance: search for good website design examples or check out their interaction design category

 2. Dribbble: search for web design examples or interaction design